-Hawks Aloft works in a fast and compassionate manner to meet the demands of situations where birds must be relocated under existing legal guidelines.
+Hawks Aloft works quickly, compassionately, and within existing legal guidelines, to meet the demands of situations where birds must be relocated.
 We are authorized by the U.S. Fish and Wildlife Service to perform avian mitigations when necessary and that comply with the Migratory Bird Treaty Act.

 Hawks Aloft guidelines and policies regarding mitigations:

 - We undertake mitigation activities only when absolutely necessary, and conduct a site assessment to make informed recommendations in the best interest of both the birds and the people we work with.